fb30-mw/fb30-mw/README.md

 - This is  [REDACTED]
 - [REDACTED] is interested in -
-- [REDACTED] is currently learning - Blockchain Technlogy and Decentralized Finance
+- [REDACTED] is currently learning - Blockchain Technology and Decentralized Finance
 - [REDACTED] is looking to collaborate on -
 - [REDACTED] can be reached at -